exonum/exonum-doc/src/advanced/node-management.md

 ### Public endpoints

-### Mempool size
+### Number of unconfirmed transactions

 ```none
 GET {system_base_path}/mempool
 ```

-Returns the number of transactions in node's mempool.
+Returns the number of transactions in the node pool of unconfirmed transactions.

 #### Parameters